Shibly/essential-jquery-plugins/readme.md

 ###Form Validation
 [Parsley](https://github.com/guillaumepotier/Parsley.js): Javascript form validation, without actually writing a single line of javascript.

+###Maps - Google Map
+[GMaps](https://github.com/hpneo/gmaps): GMaps.js allows you to use the potential of Google Maps in a simple way.
+No more extensive documentation or large amount of code.

 ###Layout
 [Isotope](http://isotope.metafizzy.co/): A complete layout library